svaarala/duktape-wiki/PostEs5Features.md

 <tr><td>construct</td><td>2.2.0</td><td>Some limitations for new.target and .prototype lookup.</td></tr>
 </table>

+Duktape specific behavior:

+* Proxy key argument is not string coerced at present, e.g. `proxy[123]` invokes the `.get` trap with a number (123) rather than a string ("123") key argument.
+Standard behavior is to string coerce the key which is much slower when virtualizing indexed objects.
+Future work is to change the behavior to conforming, but provide some way of configuring a Proxy to provide the sometimes preferred non-coercing behavior.

 Limitations include:

 * Only about half of the ES2015 traps have been implemented.
 This causes odd